Yuchen-PLB/ECS171-FP/README.md

 ## Conclusion

+	The accelerating speed of business operations paired with constantly rising customer expectations means that for many organizations, decision making must be progressively devolved away from headquarters.

+	In some cases, these decisions may need to be entirely automated.
+Increasingly, decisions are being made based on data generated at the edge.
+Putting compute capabilities closer to this relies on the effective combination of three technologies: edge computing, the cloud and artificial intelligence (AI).
+While all three already add value individually, which means in the foreseeable future, there will be a sharp rise in the demand of hashrate.
+Apparently those enterprises are in urgent need of cheap and high performance chips.
+But the question is: will Moore's Law still hold?
+What will be the limit of chip performance?

+In our project, we perform Multiple Linear Regression (MLR) and polynomial regression to build up a basic regression model of CPU/GPU development.
+We have built up a categorical Neural Network (NN) on the CPU to predict the chip’s Vendor.
+By applying the sequential model, we are able to reach around 0.85 accuracy, and proves our assumption that the performance of the chips grows faster in the recent years for both vendors.
+Our neural network has determined the developmental trend of the major vendors and we are able to predict how the next generation CPU/GPU will be in the near future.

+	We also applied Clustering and PCA on both CPU & GPU.
+By the model,we believe the future trend of chip development in the next 5-7 years will still be the competition of more advanced processor manufacturing techniques and higher frequency.
+The limit of chip performance will not be reached until they reach the bottleneck of manufacturing technique and chip frequency.

 ## ToDos for more Data Preprocessing and more Model Training:
 1. We decided to apply missing value imputation (MissForest) to impute the missing values in the dataset.
 This is because the there are too many missing values in the dataset and removing them will result in having a dataset not large enough for training and testing the model.
 2. We decided to apply logistic regression to make prediction for 'Vendor' feature.